 A native of the Chicago area, Katrina received her Bachelor’s Degree summa cum laude from Northwestern University and her Master’s Degree from the San Francisco Conservatory of Music.
 Her principal teachers were Tim Day and Walfrid Kujala, with additional influence from Donald Peck and Mark Sparks.

 Katrina is thrilled to be the newest member of Frequency 49.
 When she is not practicing, performing, or teaching, Katrina spends the bulk of her time throwing tennis balls for her dog, an Australian Shepherd mix.

-Adrienne Malley is in high demand as a freelance performer and instructor in the San Francisco Bay Area.
-She held the position of principal oboe of the St. Peter’s Chamber Orchestra from 2009-2011 and performs with many Bay Area ensembles including the San Francisco Symphony, Symphony Silicon Valley, and the regional symphonies of Berkeley, California, Monterey, Napa, Oakland, Santa Cruz, and Santa Rosa.
+Adrienne Malley is currently second oboe of the Los Angeles Chamber Orchestra and previously held the position of principal oboe of the St. Peter’s Chamber Orchestra.
+She also performs with many Bay Area ensembles including the San Francisco Symphony, Symphony Silicon Valley, and the regional symphonies of Berkeley, California, Monterey, Napa, Oakland, Santa Cruz, and Santa Rosa.
 In May 2012, she was a featured soloist in Bach’s Brandenburg Concerto No. 1 with the San Francisco Symphony.

 Adrienne is also a committed teacher.
 She maintains a pre-collegiate studio in Redwood City and is on faculty at Santa Clara University.
 She coaches young musicians in the El Camino Youth Symphony and has presented music education performances through the Community School of Music and Arts’ Music4Schools program and the San Francisco Symphony’s Adventures in Music program.